I'm an actor, writer and sometime cabaret performer - originally from the UK, I moved to NYC in 2017 to marry my partner.

-In New York so far, I have acted Off-Broadway in "Puffs", and with various companies including: Life Jacket Theatre Co, Bard City, The Shakespeare Forum, Seven Stages Shakespeare Company, The Rude Grooms and performed with the Royal Shakespeare Company at the New York Times and The Folger Library.
+In New York I have acted Off-Broadway in "Puffs", and with various companies including: Life Jacket Theatre Co, Bard City, The Shakespeare Forum, Seven Stages Shakespeare Company, The Rude Grooms and performed with the Royal Shakespeare Company at the New York Times and The Folger Library.
 I am also the voice of a talking dog for a series of adverts for Bulldog men's grooming products!

 In the UK, I appeared in the RSC's acclaimed 5* double-bill of Love's Labour's Lost and Much Ado About Nothing at the Theatre Royal Haymarket, West End.
 The productions transferred after an initial run at the Royal Shakespeare Theatre in Stratford-Upon-Avon in 2014/15, where they played in rep with The Christmas Truce by Phil Porter.